victorjhp/fpa-agent/README.md

 - **cash.csv**
     - `month,currency,cash`

-You can replace the sample CSVs with your own.
+You could replace the sample CSVs with your own.
 If you have an .xlsx link, export sheets to CSV and drop them into `fixtures/`.

 ## App Structure